elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 ---

-### What are the two types of subtrees in relation to the DOM?
+### Regarding the DOM, what are the two types of subtrees?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are two types of subtrees in relation to the DOM including the light tree and shadow tree.
-The light tree is a regular DOM subtree, made of regular HTML children.
-The Shadow tree is a hidden DOM subtree, not reflected in HTML, hidden from prying eyes.
-If an element has both, then the browser renders only the shadow tree.
-But we can setup a kind of composition between shadow and light trees as well.
+  <div><strong>Interview Response:</strong> Regarding the DOM, there are two subtrees: light trees and shadow trees.
+The light tree is a standard DOM subtree made-up of standard HTML children, and the Shadow tree is a hidden DOM subtree that is not mirrored in HTML and is hence invisible to inquisitive eyes.
+If an element has both, the browser only draws the shadow tree.
+But we may also create a scene with shadow and light trees.
     </div>
   </div>
 </details>